Go ahead. Come on back.

 From science and tech to arts and humanities, plus everything in between, you'll find professors who know your name and the learning support you need.
 Check out the academic possibilities.

 Are you a nontraditional student?
-Have you earned some college credits, but not your degree?
-Are you interested in earning a bachelor’s or master’s degree?
-Our adult re-entry services can help you put those credits to work through our partnerships.
+Have you earned some college credits, but not a degree?
+Interested in earning a bachelor’s or master’s degree?
+Our Adult and Returning Student Services can help you put those credits to work through our partnerships.

-Parkland's Center for Academic Success in Room D120 is the one-stop learning assistance center for students.
-We provide peer-tutoring, a writing lab staffed by English faculty, study skills training, and other services.
+The Parkland College Learning Commons is the one-stop learning assistance center for students.
+We provide peer-tutoring, a writing lab staffed by English faculty, study skills training, and more.

-Please have your official high school transcript, GED, or other high school equivalency transcript mailed to Parkland College.
+Please have your official high school transcript, State of Illinois High School Diploma, or other high school equivalency transcript mailed to Parkland College.
 If applicable, also have official transcripts mailed from any colleges you have attended.
 Institutions may also send transcripts electronically through any of the major exchange networks.